Barnsley MP says 700 Safestyle job losses are ‘devastating’ and calls for answers

 These pressures have been exacerbated by an unseasonally warm September, which has ‘dampened customer demand.’

-A spokesperson for Interpath Advisory added that the group had ‘explored a range of options’, but a ‘solvent solution was unable to be found, and the directors took the difficult decision to seek the appointment of administrators’.
+A spokesperson for Interpath Advisory added that a ‘solvent solution was unable to be found, and the directors took the difficult decision to seek the appointment of administrators’.

 “The announcement of hundreds of job losses at SafeStyle in Barnsley is devastating news for all affected and the wider community,” she said.